 Frequently Asked Questions:

-1. What's the difference between your old guitars and the new ones?
+1. What's the difference between Rocketfire and the S.R.G. line?

 2. Who makes your pickups?

 We do!
 It's our goal to break the rules and do

 - Sounds alive like a real vintage guitar?
 Check!!

 Previously this is something you've only heard

 from vintage guitars into vintage amps with the original

 speakers that have been played loud and abused for 40-50 years.
 We